 - Healthcare systems

 As part of your pharmacy technician certification prep, you’ll likely be required to complete an on-site externship.
-Your instructors or school may help you connect with an appropriate role that will allow you to gain real-world experience.
+Your instructors or school should help you connect with an appropriate externship site that will allow you to gain real-world experience.

 Step 3: Take the PTCB Certification Test

-Acquiring a PTCB certification, if eligible, is a mandatory requirement to become a pharmacy technician in some states.
+Acquiring a PTCB certification, if eligible, is mandatory to work as a pharmacy technician in some states.
 In states where certification is not compulsory, employers might still prefer candidates with this certification.

 Preparing for the Exam